 A child’s smile can light up a room.
 And, if that smile includes straight, healthy teeth, that is a bonus.
 Many children, however, need the help of traditional or Invisalign braces and other dental appliances to achieve the perfect smile.
-A palatal expander is just one of the many additional appliances that is commonly used during orthodontic treatment.
+A palatal expander is just one of the many additional appliances commonly used during orthodontic treatment.

 What is a palatal expander?